Enter the Kids Yoga Starter Kit giveaway below.

 10+ Ideas for your Kids Yoga Starter Kit

 This book about yoga for children is a comprehensive resource with practical tips on how to introduce yoga into your everyday life.
 This book is a necessity for when you want to either relax and unwind, or get moving and laughing with your entire family.
 You’ll come back to this book time and time again for fresh ideas and inspiration.
 I love the full-color photos of children practicing yoga throughout the book.

 2. Kids Yoga Music

 Kira Willey’s CDs (Dance for the Sun and Kings & Queens of the Forest)

 My daughter loves Kira Willey’s Dance for the Sun CD.
 The first song on the CD, “Dance for the Sun,” takes you through a sun salute, which is a great way to start your day.
 It is a fabulous CD to play during the holiday season to get your family and friends moving, singing, and laughing together.
 Kira has a gentle, sweet, and soothing voice.
 The songs are great as both background music and active participation.
 It’s a rare treat to find a CD that the whole family can enjoy.
 Her folk-pop music is fun, catchy, uplifting, and captivating.

 3. Yoga Mat

-I love my red Jade Harmony yoga mat.
+I love my red Jade Harmony yoga mat, and the company just released yoga mats for kids.
 My daughter started with a The Little Yoga Mat when she was younger, and recently, I bought her a regular-size yoga mat at a local sports store.
-Watch for a larger-sized mat for children to be released by The Little Yoga Mat in 2016.
 A yoga mat is a great way to signal “special yoga time” and offers their own space to practice their yoga.
 A yoga mat can also be transformed into a magic carpet, canoe, or surfboard for your imaginary yoga journeys.